 --ref main \

-The action validates since_sha up front: it must be reachable from HEAD.
-A typo or truncated SHA fails loud rather than falling silently to a HEAD-relative window.
+The action validates since_sha_override up front: it must be reachable from HEAD.
+A typo or truncated SHA fails loud rather than falling silently back to the default window.

 Tip

-The override applies to every requested type for the duration of that run, but does not modify state.json permanently.
-The next scheduled run reads the original anchors.
-Treat since_sha as a transient backfill knob, not a configuration knob.
+The override applies to every requested type for the duration of that run, and does not write any permanent caller-side state.
+Treat since_sha_override as a transient backfill knob, not a configuration knob.

 This is the same mechanism that makes migrating from a different publisher cleanly.
-If a project had a previous (non-Conduit) workflow that tracked a last_published_sha, you can seed state.json at the migration commit and run a one-off since_sha dispatch covering the gap window if you want backfill.
+If a project had a previous (non-Conduit) workflow that tracked a last_published_sha, you can run a one-off since_sha_override dispatch covering the gap window if you want backfill.

 Templates as a shared resource